 Subculture of the Aesthetic Movement.

-To understand the educational approach of department stores is also to understand the social consequences and contradictions within them.
-This section reviews research on popular education and the aesthetic movement in the United States, thereby placing the department store in an educational context with schooling and museums.
+Understanding department stores' educational approach is also to understand their social consequences and contradictions.
+This section reviews research on popular education and the aesthetic movement in the United States, placing the department store in an educational context with schooling and museums.
 The trope of the "drama of shopping" pulls together the entities of a department store as a form of education.
 Shoppers acted out shopping rituals and examples of what they could learn from the material culture of retail merchandising.

-- First, predominant gender roles among elite and middle-class White Chicagoans placed women at home or, following the example of leading community women, in charity work.
+- First, Predominant gender roles among elite and middle-class White Chicagoans placed women at home or, following the example of leading community women, in charity work.
 In contrast, predominant roles for men came from scientific professionalism in business and commerce.
-Many working-class individuals would aspire to these roles as forms of self-improvement.
-This article will show that department-store customers who did not fit these predominant gender roles were marginalized or fenced out.
+Many working-class individuals aspired to these roles as forms of self-improvement.
+This article will show those department-store customers who did not fit these predominant gender roles were marginalized or fenced out.

 In 1892, the "drama of shopping" was part of the extraordinary efforts of the city of Chicago to transform the 'Loop' and the Lake Michigan shore into the fairgrounds for the 1893 World's Columbian Exposition.
 In the Loop, the earlier development of State Street as an elite shopping district was underway, with the largest store, Marshall Field and Company, under construction and set to open for the World's Fair.
-The discussion of Field's as a space designed for education begins with the department store architecture itself, which was the physical embodiment of the conceptual 'fence' into which aesthetic culture was contained as a shopping experience.
+The discussion of Fields as a space designed for education begins with the department store architecture, which was the physical embodiment of the conceptual 'fence' into which aesthetic culture was contained as a shopping experience.
 The palatial architecture with classical ornamentation, wood paneling, and casework masked the building, designed to support the sales floor's specialized administrative and technical tasks.
 The mezzanines, wide aisles, mirrors, and several atria provided an elegant space for strolling and shopping.
-The centerpiece was a central atrium, which featured a mosaic glass dome by Louis Comfort Tiffany.
+The centerpiece was a central atrium featuring a mosaic glass dome by Louis Comfort Tiffany.

 Architects designed the buildings to 'teach' shoppers how to navigate the store's invisible social fences to keep shoppers in the store longer: First, uniform and adequate wide aisles and displays brought customers together with services and artifacts.